JaykeMeijer/evolution/README.md

 Reproduction mimicks that of real life.
 Each beast has a genetic code, similar to DNA.
 When two beasts reproduce, the new beast will be a combination of their genetic code, with possibly some random mutations.

-Currently, the "brain" of the beasts selects random actions.
-However, the plan is to use inputs such as distance to others, objects etc, and some kind of basic neural network.
+The "brain" of the beasts uses inputs such as distance to others, objects etc, as some kind of basic neural network.

 Inspired by / loosely based on https://www.youtube.com/watch?v=N3tRFayqVtk and https://www.youtube.com/watch?v=myJ7YOZGkv0